Skip to content

 Assembly

-Before you start connecting cables, you must cut the backpanel and mount it on the structure.
-Ensure that the backpanel is properly aligned and fastened to the structure, using screws and sliding T-nuts.
+Before connecting cables, you must mount the backpanel to the "back" of the structure.
+You also ensure that the back-panel is aligned and properly fastened to the structure, using screws and T-nuts.

 If you have access to a Laser CNC, you should set it up first: